SAP HANA infrastructure configurations and operations on Azure

 The basic configuration of a VM node for SAP HANA scale-out looks like:

-- All other disk volumes are NOT shared among the different nodes and are NOT based on NFS.
-Installation configurations and steps for scale-out HANA installations with non-shared /hana/data and /hana/log is provided further down in this document.
+- All other disk volumes are not shared among the different nodes and are not based on NFS.
+Installation configurations and steps for scale-out HANA installations with non-shared /hana/data and /hana/log is provided further later in this document.
+For HANA certified storage that can be used, check the article SAP HANA Azure virtual machine storage configurations.

 Particularly in Azure, there are no means and methods to enforce quality of service and quotas on specific vNICs.
 As a result, the separation of client/application facing and intra-node communication does not open any opportunities to prioritize one traffic stream over the other.
 Instead the separation remains a measure of security in shielding the intra-node communications of the scale-out configurations.

-SAP highly recommends separating network traffic to the client/application side and intra-node traffic as described in this document.
-Therefore putting an architecture in place as shown in the last graphics is highly recommended.
+SAP recommends separating network traffic to the client/application side and intra-node traffic as described in this document.
+Therefore putting an architecture in place as shown in the last graphics is recommended.
+Also consult your security and compliance team for requirements that deviate from the recommendation

 From a networking point of view the minimum required network architecture would look like: